Libby German’s sister forms friendship with sister of Golden State Killer victim

 "I just want the killer off the streets so he can’t do it again," Kelsi said.

-Michelle reminds Kelsi her day could come too and the memories of her sister deepen Kelsi's desire for closure.
+Michelle reminds Kelsi her day could come too, and the memories of her sister deepen Kelsi's desire for closure.

 "It gives you the answers you need to know it’s over," Kelsi said.